 Laura Gibson tells the story behind La Grande

-Named after a place in her home state of Oregon, folk singer Laura Gibson’s new album La Grande, released 9 January, uses a lot of nature imagery.
+Named after a place in her home state of Oregon, folk singer Laura Gibson’s new album La Grande, released on the 9th of January, uses a lot of nature imagery.
 This seems apt when you learn that Gibson grew up in the small rural logging town of Coquille.
 “Coquille is a very quiet place, so I think I’ve always paid attention to silences.
 I tend to avoid big words, but would rather paint an unusual scene using everyday words.”

 One for strong poetic thought, Gibson is passionate about songwriting and has always loved playing with words and using imagery to express herself.
 Just before making La Grande she began writing in prose outside of music, saying, “It has really opened up my song writing to a wider, perhaps more specific, imagery.”